 Hiding and/or losing objects

-Try to keep track of objects and where they tend to be hidden
+Keep track of where objects are kept and where they tend to be hidden.

 Try to notice where the person with dementia leaves or hides items.
 Maybe the lost object will turn up in the same place next time it’s lost.
 Try to reduce the number of possible hiding places for objects by locking drawers and cupboards if possible.
 Remember that the person with dementia might put things in unusual places, so check wastepaper bins and laundry baskets before emptying them.

 Keep copies of important objects.

 Sometimes the person really does lose something.
 To avoid problems, you could obtain copies of important items such as keys, reading glasses or documents.

 Sign in to leave reactions on posts

 Sign in or become a DemiCare member to join the conversation.